Font Size:

 La Crosse Encephalitis

 La Crosse Encephalitis virus (LACV) is transmitted to humans by an infected mosquito.
 LACV is cycled between mosquitoes and a host (usually small mammals such as a chipmunk).
 The mosquito that vectors this disease is Aedes triseriatus (commonly known as the eastern treehole mosquito).
 The habitat for the animals that carry this disease is a deciduous forest, which is a forest with trees that lose their leaves each year.
 Once a human is infected with LACV, it cannot be spread to other humans (not by human to human contact, nor by a mosquito biting one person and then another).
 Aedes triseriatus is considered an aggressive day-time biting mosquito, and is often in infested woods or at the edge of the wood-line.
 In the United States, this disease most commonly occurs in the upper Midwestern, northeastern, mid-Atlantic, and southeastern states.
-The CDC reports that on average, there are 68 cases of LACV neuroinvasive disease a year.
+The CDC reports that in the United States, 30-90 La Crosse neuroinvasive disease cases are reported each year.
 Two human cases of LACV have been reported in Alabama since 2008.

 About La Crosse Encephalitis Infection